Glenn Beck: Personal life

 Beck then began a "spiritual quest" in which he "sought out answers in churches and bookstores".
 As he later recounted in his books and stage performances, Beck's first attempt at self-education involved reading the work of six wide-ranging authors, constituting what Beck jokingly calls "the library of a serial killer": Alan Dershowitz, Pope John Paul II, Adolf Hitler, Billy Graham, Carl Sagan, and Friedrich Nietzsche.
 During this time, Beck's Mormon friend and former radio partner Pat Gray argued in favor of the "comprehensive worldview" offered by the Church of Jesus Christ of Latter-day Saints, an offer that Beck rejected until a few years later.
-(Later, after moving to the New York City area, he had a consultation with Graham, which he said affected him strongly.
+Later, after moving to the New York City area, he had a consultation with Graham, which he said affected him strongly.

 In 1999, Beck married his second wife, Tania.
 After they went looking for a faith on a church tour together, they joined the Church of Jesus Christ of Latter-day Saints in October 1999, partly at the urging of his daughter Mary.
 Beck was baptized by Pat Gray.
 Beck and Tania have two children together.
 Until April 2011, the couple lived in New Canaan, Connecticut, with the four children.

 In July 2010, Beck announced that he had been diagnosed with macular dystrophy, saying, "A couple of weeks ago I went to the doctor because of my eyes.
 I can't focus my eyes.
 He did all kinds of tests and he said, 'you have macular dystrophy ... you could go blind in the next year.
 Or, you might not.
 The disorder can make it difficult to read, drive or recognize faces.

 In July 2011, Beck leased a house in the Fort Worth suburb of Westlake, Texas.
 The Blaze has been based in Irving, Texas, a suburb of Dallas, since 2011.

 On November 10, 2014, Beck announced on TheBlaze that he had been suffering from a severe neurological disorder for at least the last five years.
 He described many strong and debilitating symptoms that made it difficult for him to work, and also announced that he had "a string of health issues that quite honestly made me look crazy, and quite honestly, I have felt crazy because of them".
 Beck said that a chiropractor who specializes in "chiropractic neurology", Frederick Carrick, had "diagnosed [him] with several health issues, including an autoimmune disorder, which he didn't name, and adrenal fatigue."
 Over 10 months he had received a series of treatments and felt better.
 On January 13, 2022, Beck announced that his second case of COVID-19 was "getting into my lungs".

+Beck owns a cattle ranch in Idaho.